Harris-Stanford Honors Program

 Collectively, the visits equip students with the practical skills they need to pursue leadership roles now and in the years to come.

-Students admitted to Baylor as Distinguished Scholars are automatically members of the Harris-Stanford Honors Program as are any finalists who enroll at Baylor.
+Students admitted to Baylor as Cartter Scholars are automatically members of the Harris-Stanford Honors Program as are any finalists who enroll at Baylor.
 Other members are chosen by an application and interview process.

 The Harris-Stanford Honors Program is made possible through the generosity of Wayne Horton ’42, and his wife, Claire.